 In the present study, we revealed that the indications for TIPS, shunt reasonability, post-PPG, PVP%, ICGR15 and Tbil were independent long-term prognostic factors in hepatitis cirrhosis patients.
 Ascites is associated with a higher mortality rate than variceal bleeding is, suggesting that it is a better indicator of advanced cirrhosis.
 Standards for shunt reasonability have been introduced previously.
 Importantly, the quality of the shunt tract is influenced by numerous factors, including portal vein pressure, stent selection, shunt location, stent extension into the IVC, portal vein length, blood flow, shunt angle, diameter, morphology, and other related variables.
 The post-PPG and PVP percentages reflect hemodynamic changes after TIPS placement and can be used to assess the effectiveness of surgery.
 The ICGR15 and total bilirubin concentration are both used to assess liver function.
-The NDC model containing the above indicators performed better than did the ChildPugh, MELD, MELD-Na and FIPS scores in predicting long-term survival.
+The NDC model containing the above indicators performed better than did the Child-Pugh, MELD, MELD-Na and FIPS scores in predicting long-term survival.
 Our study used the median score as a cutoff to stratify patients into two groups according to prognostic risk.
 K-M analysis revealed that the difference was highly significant, indicating that patients with a risk score > 3.85 should undergo closer follow-up after TIPS placement.

 This study has several limitations.
 The patients included in this study were mainly those with hepatitis cirrhosis, and the other four scoring models were mainly based on Western populations with alcoholic cirrhosis.
 The inconsistency of the characteristics, occurrence, and development of liver injury in patients with cirrhosis of various etiologies may contribute to potential bias in model accuracy.
 Moreover, in this study, the patients’ renal function was basically normal, and their serum Cr and urea nitrogen levels were basically within the normal ranges, which may reduce the overall predictive performance of models containing the serum Cr concentration as a scoring factor.
 Additionally, it needs to be confirmed whether Cr can be used as an index for long-term survival in patients with cirrhosis in China following TIPS surgery.
 This study is also limited by the fact that it was a single-center retrospective analysis with a certain number of participants who were lost to follow-up, potentially resulting in a statistically significant reduction in the mortality rate.